 \subsection{Motivation}

-When the local data $\{\mathcal{D}_\textit{i}\}^N_{i=1}$ show label distribution shifts, as illustrated in Figure~\ref{fig: heat}, the data quantities of different categories are imbalanced on each client, leading the client models to excessively fit their respective local data distributions.
-This overfitting phenomenon causes divergence during model aggregation and subsequently results in inferior global performance~\cite{yeganeh2020inverse, li2020federated, liu2022towards}.
-To deal with the imbalance between minority and majority classes, previous methodologies~\cite{zhang2022federated, shen2023federated} suggest calibrating logits based on the local data distribution, outlined as follows:
+When the local training data $\{\mathcal{D}_\textit{i}\}^N_{i=1}$ exhibit label skews, as illustrated in Figure 3 of the technical appendix, there are variations in the quantity of data for the same category across different clients, leading the client models to excessively fit their respective local data distributions.
+This overfitting phenomenon causes divergence during model aggregation, subsequently resulting in inferior global performance~\cite{yeganeh2020inverse, li2020federated, liu2022towards}.
+To address the imbalance between minority and majority classes, previous methodologies~\cite{zhang2022federated, shen2023federated} suggest calibrating logits based on the local data distribution, outlined as follows:

-where $p(y)$ signifies the probability of label class $y$ occurring within the client's data distribution, while $f({\bf\boldsymbol{\omega}}; x)[c]$ denotes the logit output for the c-th category.
+where $p(y)$ signifies the probability of class $y$ occurring within the client's data distribution, while $f(x;{\bf\boldsymbol{\omega}})[c]$ denotes the logit output for the c-th category.
 The calibration technique weights the outputs for all classes in the denominator by $p(c)$.
-However, the probability $p(m)$ for the empty class in the client data distribution equates to zero, which leads to the weighting term for the empty category, ${p(m) \cdot e^{f({\bf\boldsymbol{\omega}};x)[m]}}$, also becoming zero.
-As a result, local models prioritize learning the observed classes, gradually disregarding information associated with the empty categories during local training.
+However, the probability $p(m)$ for the vacant class in the client data distribution equates to zero, leading to the weighting term for the vacant category, ${p(m) \cdot e^{f(x;{\bf\boldsymbol{\omega}})[m]}}$, also becoming zero.
+Consequently, local models prioritize learning the majority and minority classes, gradually disregarding information associated with the vacant categories during local training.
 This gradual shift causes the updated direction of local models to deviate from that of the global model over time.
-It's crucial to acknowledge that treating the empty class merely as a unique minority class is insufficient, an oversight prevalent in prior methodologies.
-We assert that this drawback significantly contributes to severe instances of local overfitting.
+It's crucial to acknowledge that treating the vacant class merely as a unique minority class is insufficient, an oversight prevalent in prior methodologies.
+We assert this drawback significantly contributes to severe instances of local overfitting.